Rocha Chimera

-Rocha Chimera is a Kenyan writer.
 He received the Noma Award in 2000 for Ufundishaji wa Fasihi: Nadharia na Mbinu.
 Chimera holds a B.Ed. and M.A. from Kenyatta University, and a Ph.D. from Ohio University.
 He is Professor of Swahili and former chair of the Dept. of Languages and Linguistics at Egerton University.
 Currently, he is the Dean, School of Humanities and Social Sciences at Pwani University college, Kilifi Kenya.